What is Xylon 10?

-Hydrocodone is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Hydrocodone is an opioid pain medication, sometimes called a narcotic.
 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 This medicine works by reducing substances in the body that cause pain, fever, and inflammation.

 Hydrocodone can slow or stop your breathing, and may be habit-forming.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.